Port Richmond, Staten Island: Old PS 20

-Now essentially a retirement community, it is one of the few remaining examples of 19th-century school buildings in Staten Island.
+Now essentially a retirement community, it is one of the few remaining examples of 19th-century school buildings on Staten Island.
 Old PS 20 was the site of a school since 1842, when the two-story brick building and old stable served as classrooms for the students.
 The building that now stands on the site was built in 1891 after the old buildings were condemned for sanitary reasons.
 An addition to the 1891 construction was added in 1898 by James Warriner Moulton who attempted to give the addition what he termed greater "strength" and a "more manly character."
 The architecture of the building draws from a variety of styles including Romanesque Revival, neo-Classical, Italian villa, and Americanized Queen Anne.
 The hodge-podge of styles suggests a vernacular approach and reflects the reality of the 19th century, when school districts were responsible for designing, constructing, and maintaining their own buildings.
 Old PS 20 was within the Staten Island school district until it was disbanded following the consolidation of New York City in 1898.
 The bell tower on Old PS 20 is significant because it reflects civic pride.
 It was the first school building to have such an impressive tower and is the last remaining example.
 Old PS 20 was designated a Landmark Site by the Landmarks Preservation Commission in 1988.